Tips for Showing Your House if You Own Pets- Royal LePage® Benchmark - Calgary

-The process of listing a home and keeping it meticulous can be overwhelming for anyone, never mind those with furry four-legged family members.
+The process of listing / Showing your Calgary Home and keeping it meticulous can be overwhelming for anyone, never mind those with furry four-legged family members.
 Sudden changes in routine, the chaos of packing and boxes, and an unfamiliar environment or strangers can be stressful on pets, which can add more stress to the owner.

 As much as most people love animals, when it comes time to look at a home, potential buyers are looking for extreme cleanliness.
 The cleaner a house appears, the more value a buyer sees in the home, assuming maintenance and upkeep have had just as much attention.
 So it is important to remove as much evidence of your pets as possible.